Iran arrests 3rd outspoken filmmaker in escalating crackdown

 “The arrest of Jafar Panahi is another violation of freedom of expression and freedom of the arts,” the festival directors said.

-His arrest came after the arrest of two other Iranian filmmakers, Mohamad Rasoulof and Mostafa al-Ahmad.
+His detention came after the arrest of two other Iranian filmmakers, Mohamad Rasoulof and Mostafa al-Ahmad.

 Authorities accused Rasoulof and al-Ahmad of undermining the nation’s security by voicing opposition on social media to the government’s violent crackdown on unrest in the country’s southwest.